Introduction

 Benefits:

-- Easy to identify contents
+- Easily identify contents without rummaging.

 According to a study, Canadians create over 50 million tonnes of food waste every year despite 60% of it being avoidable through better planning and awareness. (source)